EvanMarshallj/TechCommGroup14/Group14_v1.A3.md

 - **Manitoba sports event API**

-- This is a basic restful API which is used to give information about Winnipeg sports teams including the Jets, Bombers, and Goldeyes.
-It gives information about the team that you are looking for roster and also line up of the match.
+- Our simple Rest API will give you the cutting edge information on your favourite Winnipeg sports teams.
+Keep up with the Jets, Bombers, Valour, and Goldeyes by reviewing their next game, current roster, or simply checking if they play **tonight!**

 ## Parameters